nemonik/hands-on-DevOps/README.md

 Taiga is an Open Source project management platform for agile development.

-There are many project management platforms for Agile.
+There are many project management platforms for Agile software development.

 Typically, Agile teams work using a visual task management tool such as a project board, task board or Kanban or Scrum visual management board.
 These boards can be implemented using a whiteboard or open space on a wall or in software.
 The board is at a minimum segmented into a few columns _To do_, _In process_, and _Done_, but the board can be tailored.
 I've personally seen boards for very large projects consume every bit of wall space of a very large cavernous room, but as Lean-Agile has matured, teams have grown larger and more disparate, tools have emerged to provide a clear view into a project's management to all levels of concern (e.g., developers, managers, product owner, and the customer) answering: